sneako/os_detect/README.md

 A simple, fast user-agent parsing library based on BrowserScope's UA database.

 This started as a fork of beam-community/ua_parser, stripped down to only return the operating system family.

-It is much faster and only returns the operating system name as a string.
+It is much faster than other user agent parsing libraries because it users binary pattern matching for many common cases, and it *only* returns the operating system name where as other libraries tend to be purely regex based and return much more information.

 ## Installation